UmbraJS/mono/README.md

 --accent-20: #79646a;
 ```

-These variables are available everywhere as long as the element is inside the HTML tag.
+These variables are available everywhere.
 Heres an example of how to use them.

 ```css
 .card {